New Year’s Resolution 2022: Declutter

 - Donate – Give your items away to a charitable cause and receive the feeling of a good deed done as well as a possible tax break.

 - Sell – Today it is easier than ever to sell your items online.
 With sites like Ebay and Craigslist you can sell whatever you want to while naming your own price.
-For more specialist items, such as luxury watches or jewelry, always work with a reputable specialist buyer in order to get the best price.
+For more specialist items, such as luxury watches, bags, sneakers or jewelry, always work with a reputable specialist buyer in order to get the best price.

 If a divorce has left you struggling financially, consider selling your engagement ring and any other jewelry or watches that remind you of your former marriage.
 Holding onto these items that remind you of the past is not always emotionally healthy, by selling these items you will be able to free yourself from these memories while receiving funds.